BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 ### AI Safety, Prompt Versioning, and Evaluation Artefacts

 The updated project notebooks also introduce supporting artefacts for safe AI-assistant development.
-These are included as portfolio evidence of responsible AI engineering practices, not as a claim of a completed Copilot integration.

 **Prompt Versioning:** Includes system prompt versions, safety-focused prompt updates, a prompt changelog, and a review checklist.